You are currently viewing What Does a Family Law Paralegal Do? A Simple Guide

-Family law paralegal reviewing legal documents at her desk
+Family law paralegal reviewing legal documents and managing case files in a professional office.

 What Does a Family Law Paralegal Do?
 A Simple Guide